theandrew168/sbs-website/content/posts/device-ownership-000-introduction.md

 Will the lack of per-core licensing costs on RISC-V chips enable innovations that displace traditional kernels with leaner [hardware abstraction layers](https://en.wikipedia.org/wiki/HAL_(software)) and [schedulers](https://en.wikipedia.org/wiki/Scheduling_(computing))?

 # What to expect
+**Note that, at the moment, this series only supports Debian Linux and its derivative distributions such as Ubuntu, Linux Mint, and elementary OS.**

 In preparation for this series, I've written a simple RISC-V assembler in the form of a [Python](https://www.python.org/) package named [simpleriscv](https://pypi.org/project/simpleriscv/).
 Though potentially unsuitable for large projects, this package lowers the barrier to entry for those who are curious about RISC-V.
 It saves beginners from needing to [build custom GCC toolchains](https://github.com/riscv/riscv-gnu-toolchain) for their specific RISC-V target(s).